-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority facilities and provide an improved level of visitor access, public safety and conneas park (36G), sportsground (36F) and general community use (36I). ctivity within the park.
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority facilities and provide an improved level of visitor access, public safety and connect ctivity within the park. as park (36G), sportsground (36F) and general community use (36I).
 Central (internal) access road: To address vehicular traffic issues (as a short cut through the park), speeding and safety issues.
 To consult with traffic authorities and emergency services to develop options for internal roadway.
 To seek community submissions.
-Public access, pedestrian (and shared) circulation C4 C5 Review options with traffic authorities and emergency services to retain status quo, restrict public access and/or retain as a service road only.
+C4 Review options with traffic authorities and emergency services to retain status quo, restrict public access and/or retain as a service road only.
 Measures may include partial narrowing of the roadway, installation of speed humps and speed limits (10kph).
 Modifications could be monitored for a period of time inviting community feed-back.
-Capital works improvements to public access should focus on the following Options investigated and recommendations implemented following consultation.
-Medium and linkages: To enhance connectivity into and within the park and its various precincts by removing obstructions, improving surfaces (all-weather) and safety for all visitors.
-To provide a connected landscape setting with multiple options for passive and active recreation.
-To enhance connectivity between different precincts by removing obstructions, improving pedestrian access for all visitors and providing an integrated and quality landscape setting.
+Options investigated and recommendations implemented following consultation.
+Medium Public access, pedestrian (and shared) circulation C5 Capital works improvements to public access should focus on the following key locations (refer to Landscape Masterplan): and linkages: To enhance connectivity into and within the park and its various precincts by removing obstructions, improving surfaces (all-weather) and safety for all visitors.
+To provide a connected landscape setting with multiple Western side of lake - minor improvements including pathway connections and minor levelling to provide a safe, pedestrian-friendly environment for commemorative services and low-key, multi- functional event space (see item B20).
+Capital works implemented in accordance with consultation, available funding and this plan of management.
+Very High options for passive and active recreation.
+To enhance connectivity between different precincts by removing obstructions, improving pedestrian access for all visitors and providing an integrated and quality George Street - provide formalised pedestrian crossing linking Council offices to the park between CWA building and car park entry/ exit point similar to Tebbutt Street crossing (opposite St. Matthews Catholic Church).
+Capital works implemented in accordance with this plan of management and subject to available funding.
+Very High landscape setting.
 To address concentrated pedestrian loadings and soil erosion in high use areas with low durability.
-To address public safety and risk management issues. key locations (refer to Landscape Masterplan): Memorial Gardens forecourt area - corner George and Tebbutt Streets including elimination of kerb and gutter trip-points and widening of pedestrian footpath to provide a safer, pedestrian-friendly environment for Anzac Day services (see item B20).
-George Street - provide formalised pedestrian crossing linking Council offices to the park between CWA building and car park entry/ exit point similar to Tebbutt Street crossing (opposite St. Matthews Catholic Church).
 Eastern precinct/ tennis courts - construct pathway (missing connection) between memorial gardens and lake-side pathway via Bowling Club car parking area (including pedestrian crossing).
-The 'pinch-point' between Bowling Club (clubhouse) and oval picket Capital works implemented in accordance with consultation, available funding and this plan of management.
-Capital works implemented in accordance with this plan of management and subject to available funding.
 As above.
-Very High Very High Medium To provide a pathway system with a high standard of workmanship and consistency in finishes.
+Medium To address public safety and risk management issues.
+To improve access to oval.
+The 'pinch-point' between Bowling Club (clubhouse) and oval picket fence - construct new formalised pathway.
+Design will require relocation of some services and modifications to adjoining ramped access and external walls.
+Provide pathway connection to McQuade Oval, children's playground and car park (see item C1).
+As above.
+Medium Grandstand forecourt, hardstand area and grassed banks - remedial works including regrading, terracing and re-surfacing.
+Proposed works should aim to provide an integrated forecourt space, including wider steps and ramped access to entry gates onto oval and As above.
+Medium To provide a pathway system with a high standard of workmanship and consistency in finishes.
 To provide broad visitor access including disabled access throughout the park, its facilities and amenities.
-C6 fence - construct new formalised pathway.
-Design will require relocation of some services and modifications to adjoining ramped access and external walls.
-Provide pathway connection to McQuade Oval, children's playground and car park (see item C1). • Grandstand forecourt, hardstand area and grassed banks - remedial works including regrading, terracing and re-surfacing.
-Proposed works should aim to provide an integrated forecourt space, including wider steps and ramped access to entry gates onto oval and elimination of ongoing remedial/ maintenance work (see item C12).
+C6 elimination of ongoing remedial/ maintenance work (see item C12).
 Provide consistency throughout the park (i.e. eliminate abrupt changes in levels, materials and finishes).
 Design for connectivity and integration of park spaces, particularly disabled access and opportunities for multiple uses.
 As above.
-As above.
-Medium
+Ongoing